Meet the Players

 Michael Stepniewski

-Michael Stepniewski first attended the tournament as a guest in 2016, and after seven years, has finally learned how to resist the urge to laugh when he’s bluffing at the poker table.
+first attended the tournament as a guest in 2016, and after ten years, has finally learned how to resist the urge to laugh when he’s bluffing at the poker table.
 As a member of the benefit committee, he has focused his efforts on bringing a new wave of donors and contributors to the tournament each year.
-Mike is a born and bred New Yorker and lives in Manhattan’s West Village.
-When he’s not facing elimination from poker tournaments at lightning speed, he works in the NYC capital markets group at Walker & Dunlop.
+Michael is a born and bred New Yorker, but now lives down in Miami, Florida.
+When he’s not facing elimination from poker tournaments at lightning speed, he works in the institutional capital markets advisory practice at Walker & Dunlop.

 Peter Vermette